Tatul Krpeyan: Legacy

 Krpeyan was buried in his native village Areg, which was renamed Tatul after him.
 A monument made of tuff sculpted by Tariel Hakobyan was raised in his memory on his grave.
 He posthumously received the highest title in Armenia, the National Hero of Armenia award in 1996․ Many works of art have been dedicated to Krpeyan.
 In 2004 Rafayel Sahakian published a historical fiction book named Artsvapasht Yerkir (Eagle-worshipping Country) dedicated to him.
 The song "Leran Lanjin" ("On the Mountain Slope"), composed by Nersik Ispiryan, mentions Krpeyan.
 "Mayramut Ijav" ("The Sun Set") was composed by Ashugh Gevorg, as well as Ashot Babayan's sonata for cello and piano in 1993, were all reportedly dedicated to Tatul Krpeyan's memory.

-In 2015, on his 50th birthday, a school and a park in Yerevan were named in his honor.
-Stamps depicting Krpeyan were issued.
+In 2015, on his 50th birth anniversary, a school and a park in Yerevan were renamed in his honour per governmental jubilee commissions.
+A commemorative stamp depicting Krpeyan were issued by Haypost meanwhile for this national celebration.